 The Link Between Methamphetamine Addiction And Parkinson’s Disease

-Recent studies have linked use of methamphetamine and amphetamine drugs, some of the most commonly abused substances, to an increased risk of Parkinson’s Disease.
+Recent studies have linked the use of methamphetamine and amphetamine drugs, some of the most commonly abused substances, to an increased risk of Parkinson’s Disease.
 The adverse effects of methamphetamine on the neurotransmitter dopamine relate directly to a dopamine deficiency strongly associated with Parkinson’s.

 When other factors were also examined, including factors known to contribute to higher rates of Parkinson’s, prior use or abuse of methamphetamines most strongly correlated with a significant increase in the risk of developing the disease.

 Parkinson’s is a degenerative central nervous system disease that affects approximately one million people in the United States.
 It is characterized by muscle tremors and spasms, muscle rigidity, impaired coordination, and decreased mobility.

 How Do Methamphetamines Cause Parkinson’s Disease?

 Parkinson’s disease is caused by the death of a region of the nervous system known as the substantia nigra.
 This part of the brain both produces and releases the neurotransmitter dopamine.
 Since dopamine is so closely tied with the primary functions of the nervous system as they relate to coordination and movement, a permanent dopamine deficiency can lead to the same progressive and chronic symptoms that characterize Parkinson’s disease.